-Over the past year we have seen devastating murders in our constituency as a result of knife and gun crime.
-On too many occasions I have sat in the living rooms of bereaved parents, listening about their unbearable loss.
-Every one of these deaths is one too many.
-Yet under the Tories, incidents of knife and gun crime is increasing.
-The public health approach to tackling serious violence involves treating violence like a disease, addressing the causes and stopping its spread.
+In recent years we have lost far too many young people to serious violence.
+On too many occasions I have sat in the living rooms of bereaved parents, facing unbearable loss.
+Each one of these deaths is one too many.
+Yet under the Tories, incidents of knife and gun crime are increasing across the whole country.
+The public health approach to tackling serious violence involves treating violence like a disease, addressing the causes, and stopping its spread.
 It involves youth services, mental health services, schools, hospitals, community organisations, criminal justice system and police all working together to support those who are most at risk, support those who are traumatised, provide positive activities and opportunities to engage young people and rehabilitate offenders.
 Yet instead of investing in our young people and the public health approach, the Tories have cut the services that matter most, preferring cynical piecemeal headline-grabbing to an evidence-based approach.

 I have been working to engage our community in working together to tackle serious violence and lobby for the resources we need to do so.
 I have directly supported the families of victims of serious violence, organised and attended community meetings, supported inspirational organisations working with young people in our community, and through my work as Patron of the Advocacy Academy sought to empower young people to be agents of change in our society.